raghebbenhamouda/CloudCertNotes/README.md

 - Signed URL gives access to one file ⇒ Need one Signed URL per file
 - Signed Cookie gives access to multiple files

+## CloudFront Advanced Concepts:

+- Pricing:
+    - The cost of data out per edge location varies
+    - The price is per gb of transferred data
+- Price Classes: to reduce the number of edge locations for cost reduction -1. **Price Class All**: all regions – best performance -2. **Price Class 200**: most regions, but excludes the most expensive regions -3. **Price Class 100**: only the least expensive regions -Multiple Origin
+    -To route to different kind of origins based on the content type
+    -Exp: /api/ => ALB, /* => S3.
+-Origin Group
+   - To increase high-availability and do failover
+   - Origin Group: one primary and one secondary origin
+   - If the primary origin fails, the second one is used -Field Level Encryption
+   - Protect user sensitive information through application stack
+   - Exp: encrypt a user's credit card on the edge location with a public key, then the web server will decrypt it using a private key.

+## Unicast IP vs Anycast IP

+- Unicast IP: one server holds one IP address
+- Anycast IP: all servers hold the same IP address and the client is routed to the nearest one

 ## AWS Global Accelerator

 - Uses AWS internal network to serve content from Edge Locations to global clients
-- Leverages two Anycast IPs to send directly the traffic to the Edge Locations, which is then routed to your application
+- Leverages **2 Anycast IPs** to send directly the traffic to the Edge Locations, which is then routed to your application
-- Works with public or private ALB, NLB, EC2 Instances and Elastic IPs
+- Works with **public or private ALB, NLB, EC2 Instances and Elastic IPs**
 - Consistent performance by using AWS nework, fast regional failover and intelligent routing to lowest latency
 - Performs Health checks over the system
 - Secure due to only 2 IPs that need to be whitelisted and AWS Shield integration for DDoS Protection
 - Good for non-HTTP uses such as UDP (like gaming), IoT devices or VoIP or HTTP uses that require static IP globally

 ## Difference between CloudFront and Global Accelerator